lovac42/KanjiDoodle/README.md

 ## TouchScreenEvo: For drawing and writing

 ### About:
-Touch screen functionality for Anki
+Touch screen functionality for Anki.
+Featured changes include changing colors, changing pen size, and saving.
+It will only save the drawings and not the background images.
+If you want everything saved, then just take a screenshot.

 ### Addon Conflict: